Beatmania

+In 1998, ASCII Corporation, the former distributor of Microsoft in Japan, signed an exclusive agreement with Konami to produce third-party controllers for the PlayStation releases of Beatmania.
+The controllers, known as the ASC-0515BM were often bundled alongside the game.
+With Konami's official controller for the game, the DJ Station Pro positioned as a more premium option.

 Beatmania gave birth to several spinoffs, such as the Beatmania IIDX series (a more advanced version featuring 7 keys and higher difficulty levels, and to this day still receiving new version updates) and the other being Beatmania III, a remake of the 5-key series which featured a more modern hardware platform, a pedal for optional effects and a 3.5" floppy disk drive to save play records.

 While the series was never ported to home computers, there have been unlicensed hard-drive copies which made it playable on a computer's keyboard, or even with a modded PlayStation controller.
 Its popularity led to non-official simulators, with one of the most popular being BM98.

 Beatmania and its variants have a following in Japan and all around the world.
 The password-based Internet Ranking service allowed competition wherever a machine is available.
 Today in the United States, many of the original Beatmania cabinets are in the hands of arcade collectors and Bemani enthusiasts, and consequently, are a rare sight at many arcades.